ORGANIZED 1897 CONFEDERACY@ DEO VINDICI

 Published monthly (with the sole exception of a combined June/July issue) by the General Organization of the United Daughters of the Confederacy, the UDC MAGAZINE includes messages from the General Officers and news about Division and Chapter activities around the country.
-Subscription rate is $15.00 per year. ($27 for two years, $40 for three years.)
-Subscription rate for 100% Chapters is $12.00 per year.
-For additional information or submitting articles and ads and for subscription information, please click here.
+For subscription rates and submission information for articles or ads, please click HERE.

-Believed to be the oldest continually published Division Newsletter/paper in the General Organization, Mississippi's OUR HERITAGE is published four times each year and is provided to each member of the Mississippi Divison UDC as a benefit of her membership dues.
+Believed to be the oldest continually published Division Newsletter in the General Organization, Mississippi's OUR HERITAGE is published four times each year (February, May, August, and November) and is provided to each member of the Mississippi Division UDC as a benefit of her membership dues.

-The next deadline for submission of material for publication in OUR HERITAGE:May 20, 2013 Submit officer and committee messages and news and pictures to the Division Editor.
+The deadline for submission of material for publication in the August issue of OUR HERITAGE is 8/1/2015.
+Questions regarding the newsletter may be sent to the Division Editor.

 FOR MORE INFORMATION

-regarding the UDC or its auxilliary, the Children of the Confederacy, please contact our General (National) Headquarters at email@example.com or see our web site at www.hqudc.org.
+regarding the UDC or its auxiliary, the Children of the Confederacy, please email UDC General (National) Headquarters at email@example.com or go to the UDC General Website at www.hqudc.org.

 Since October 4, 2004, you are visitor #